daedalus812/CaramellaBeachClubGUI_LabSisInf/README.md

-# Database Manager with GUI - Java&PostgreSQL🏖️
+# Database Manager with GUI - Java&PostgreSQL 🛢

 This Windows program was created for Laboratory of Information Systems course at the University of Calabria.
 It facilitates the management of your database and access to it.